Non-executive directors

 Cliff was appointed as a non-executive director on 1 October 2020.
 He lives in West Hampshire and was a professor of vascular surgery/consultant vascular surgeon at University Hospital Southampton NHS Foundation Trust until 2016, where he was also associate medical director.
 He was head of the Wessex Postgraduate School of Surgery from 2007-2012.
 Cliff is now emeritus professor of vascular surgery at the University of Southampton.

 Cliff has been heavily engaged in quality improvement work relating to people with diabetes to improve the quality of care and vascular complications which can result in foot and leg amputations.
 He has also maintained an active research programme throughout his career, leading various studies and publishing national and international guidelines, books, papers and articles.
 Cliff has represented the Vascular Society on the Royal College of Surgeons of England Council since 2015, and in April 2018 was elected as its vice-president.
-He is also a trustee of the Royal College of Surgeons.
 Cliff is a non-executive director on the board of Spire Health Care.

-Senior independent director and chair of the population health and system committee.
+Senior independent director and chair of the audit committee

 Pankaj Davé